Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

 The particulars of ticketing datasets vary and a small number of companies dominate the sports industry.
 TicketMaster is common in pro sports.
 Paciolin is another player in this arena, but they are more common in college sports and other venues.
 Ultimately, the system won't matter.
 You'll have to transform the data into a format that will be useful for an analytics process.

-For our purposes, we'll invent a professional baseball team, the Nashville Game Hens.
+For our purposes, we'll invent a professional baseball team, the _Nashville Game Hens_.
 The Game Hens were an expansion team in 2017 and play a typical baseball schedule of 162 games.

 ## Some basic notes on the R language

-This chapter will introduce you to some R code if you aren't familiar with it.
+This chapter will introduce you to some R code.
 Ultimately, it doesn't matter what tool you use.
 Python, Julia, R, Stata, SAS, and Matlab all provide some similar functionality.
 However, being confronted with code can be a little overwhelming at first.
 We are leveraging code, particularly R for a few reasons.

 1. If your analysis is done in code each step is readily reproducible and documented
 2. R is free, easy to use, has a large user base, and has a great IDE
 3. R is massively extensible for smaller-scaled tasks
+4. It is a great tool for protyping something you might put into production in a more perfomant enviornment

 I have found that it is best to get good at one tool and to stick with it.
 However, I say this with a note of caution.
 Let's consider a quote from a horrifying poem called "The Second Coming."